Recommendations & Conclusions

 We are pleased to see that the Government has announced plans to reduce the amount of soil sent to landfill.
 These reforms are an update to guidance and the trialling of soil storage sites, which stakeholders welcome but it remains to be seen if these are enough to bring about …

-Government response.
 The government plans to publish revised guidance for soil use on construction sites by summer 2024 and pilot a Soil Reuse and Depot scheme by December 2026.
-They explicitly state they will assess the effectiveness of these voluntary approaches before …
+They explicitly state they will assess the effectiveness of these voluntary approaches before considering any regulatory models to …